 | Window Cleaning | General Liability | $149 | $1,794 |

 Note: We analyzed rates for your two-employee business across 79 industries, focusing on general liability, professional liability, workers' compensation and business owner's policies.
-Our Arizona research covers the companies we surveyed and won't include every rate available to your specific business.
+Our Arizona research covers the companies we surveyed and won't include every rate available to your business.

 What Factors Affect Arizona Business Insurance Costs?